jvissers/dynamic-import-maps/README.md

 # vitejs, dynamic imports and import maps

+(See recent updates at the end of this file)

 In this project some experiments are done with the following concepts:

 - dynamic imports